pfist/hiei.js/README.md

 # hiei
 A tiny bot framework for discord.js

-> ⚠️Hiei is under active development and may change significantly at any time.
+> 🐉 Hiei is under active development and may change significantly at any time.
 Proceed with caution!

 ## Features
-- Fully embraces interactions (no legacy command support!)
+- Fully embrace interactions
 - Modular commands and event listeners
 - Slash, message, and user commands supported
-- Automatic command registration
+- Automatic command sync
 - Simple and lightweight
 - Zero dependencies